Jubal.com

 Dev Diary #1 – What is ORG?

 ORG is a persistent PC strategy game in development by Jubal Online Games.
 Each player runs an organization consisting of ships, facilities and agents assigned to a wide array of tasks with the aim of advancing the player’s influence and stranglehold over the political landscape of the 25th century solar system.
-The third millennium of the […]
+The third millennium of the Common Era saw the fall of centuries old empires and the birth of new powers and principalities.
+The hopes and dreams of peace and justice had fallen upon the deaf ears of oligarchs and autocrats, and in both boardrooms and state rooms of the pursuit […]

 Read More